saffronrust/fyp_nightshade/README.md

 #### Step 1: Candidate Data Selection

-We first extract a desired set of clean image/text pairs as the starting point of poison generation.
+First extract a desired set of clean image/text pairs as the starting point of poison generation.
 Given a source concept (e.g. "dog"), you need to collect a large set (> 500) image/text pairs that contain the source concept.
 If you do not have text prompts, you can use BLIP or similar techniques to generate the prompts or simply use "a photo of X" for the prompts.

-**Data format:** To better store longer prompts, we use pickle files for image/text pairs.
+**Data format:** To better store longer prompts, pickle files are used for image/text pairs.
 Each pickle file contains a numpy image (key "img") and its corresponding text prompt (key "text").

 Next, run `data_extraction.py` to select a set of 100 poison candidates. `python data_extraction.py --directory data/ --concept dog --num 100 --outdir selected_data/`